TABLE OF CONTENTS

 About the Updates

-Course Content Page Improvements
+Course Content Improvements

 These improvements focus on course content, including Ultra Documents, Learning Modules and Folders, and more.